rchain/architecture-docs/execution_model/rhovm.rst

 1. RhoVM is the composition of the rho-calculus reduction semantics, expressed in Rholang, and a persistent key-value data store.
 2. The rho-calculus reduction rule substitutes the value at a key for another value, where a named channel corresponds to a key, and values may be simple or complex.
-3. Substitutions and transactions, which manifest as differences in the bytecode stored at a key.
-The accurate replication of those bytecode differences, across all nodes validating that instance of RhoVM, is verified via the consensus algorithm.
+3. Substitutions are transactions, which manifest as differences in the bytecode stored at a key.
+The accurate replication of those bytecode differences, across all nodes operating that instance of RhoVM, is verified via the consensus algorithm.

 .. [#] The RhoVM "Execution Environment" will later be introduced as the "Rosette VM".
 The choice to use Rosette VM hinged on two factors.
-First, the Rosette system has been in commerical production for over 20 years.
+First, the Rosette system has been in commercial production for over 20 years.
 Second, Rosette VM's memory model, model of computation, and runtime systems provide the support for concurrency that RhoVM requires.
 RChain has pledged to perform a modernized re-implementation of Rosette VM, in Scala, to serve as the initial RhoVM execution environment.

 A Brief Aside on Scalability
 -------------------------------------------------------------------

 From the perspective of a traditional software platform, the notion of “parallel” VM instances is redundant.
 It is assumed that VM instances operate independently of each other.
 Accordingly, there is no "global" RhoVM.
-Instead, there is a multiplex of RhohVM instances running on nodes across the network at any given moment - each executing and validating transactions for their associated namespaces.
+Instead, there is a multiplex of independently operating RhoVM instances running on nodes across the network at any given moment - each executing and validating transactions for their associated shards, or as we have been referring to them, namespaces.

 This design choice constitutes system-level concurrency on the RChain platform, where instruction-level concurrency is given by Rholang.
 Hence, when this publication refers to a single instance of RhoVM, it is assumed that there are a multiplex of RhoVM instances simultaneously executing a different set of contracts for a different namespace.